rkdvlfah1018/shortestPathVis/README.md

 # Shortest Path Visualization
-Uses BFS, DFS, and A* algorithms
+Uses BFS, Dijkstra, and A* algorithms